RPD123-byte/Demonstrating-the-Continual-Learning-Capabilities-and-Practical-Application-of-Discrete-Time-Active/README.md

-Here’s the final version of the README that incorporates the mathematical foundations, implementation details, and the results interpretation from the previous drafts, along with the best aspects of the initial README:

----

 # Active Inference Framework for Optimal Research Process Exploration

 This repository implements an active inference framework designed to explore and exploit the optimal research process across different industries.
 The model demonstrates continuous learning and adaptation to changing environments, making it a powerful tool for understanding and optimizing research strategies in various industrial contexts.